Jean Goldkette: Music career

 He led many jazz and dance bands, of which the most popular was his Victor Recording Orchestra of 1924–1929.
 The band defeated Fletcher Henderson in a battle of the bands contest.
 The head arranger was Bill Challis and the musicians included Bix Beiderbecke, Steve Brown, Hoagy Carmichael, Jimmy Dorsey, Tommy Dorsey, Eddie Lang, Chauncey Morehouse, Don Murray, Bill Rank, and Spiegle Willcox.
-Rex Stewart, a member of Henderson's band, wrote that "It was, without any question, the greatest in the world...the original predecessor to any large white dance orchestra that followed, up to Benny Goodman."
-Brian Rust also called it "the greatest band of them all."
+Rex Stewart, a member of Henderson's band, wrote that "It was, without any question, the greatest in the world ... the original predecessor to any large white dance orchestra that followed, up to Benny Goodman."
+Brian Rust also called it "the greatest band of them all".

 Goldkette was music director for the Detroit Athletic Club for over 20 years and co-owned the Graystone Ballroom in Detroit with Charles Horvath, who performed with the Goldkette Victor Band in its early years.
 He owned his own entertainment company, Jean Goldkette's Orchestras and Attractions, working out of the Book-Cadillac Hotel in Detroit.
 He co-wrote the song "It's the Blues (No. 14 Blues)" which was recorded in Detroit and released by Victor.
 He also wrote the words to the 1926 song "New Steps".

 In 1927, Paul Whiteman hired most of Goldkette's better players due to Goldkette's inability to meet payroll for his top-notch musicians.
 Goldkette helped organize McKinney's Cotton Pickers and Glen Gray's Orange Blossoms, which became popular as the Casa Loma Orchestra.
 In the 1930s, he left jazz to work as a booking agent and classical pianist.
 In 1939, he organized the American Symphony Orchestra which debuted at Carnegie Hall.
 Frankie Laine worked as Goldkette's librarian.

 Death

-He moved to California in 1961 and the following year died in Santa Barbara, California, of a heart attack at the age of 69.
+Goldkette moved to California in 1961 and the following year died in Santa Barbara, California, of a heart attack at the age of 69.
 He took a taxi to the hospital by himself and died that same day.
 He is buried in the Angelus-Rosedale Cemetery in Los Angeles, California.